seccode/CODT/main.md

 This digit string is then broken up in pieces by size 4300 (max string to int conversion length in Python).
 Each piece is converted to an integer.
+The length of the last piece is record as 'k' in case it starts with 0(s).
 The list of integers, represented by variable name 'y', the variable 'm', and the length of the binary string 'n' is returned by the compressor.

 To decompress, each integer in 'y' is converted to string and padded to set each length as 4300.
+The last integer takes into account 'k' when deciding how many 0s to pad.
 Each integer string is then joined into one string and broken down into 'm' length pieces and converted to integers, representing the original indices of 1s in the binary string.
 The binary string can then be recomposed from the length of the binary